Good Wound Care is a premium wound management service that comes to you.

 If almost half a million people each year in Australia suffer with a wound that is not showing signs of healing, what does that really cost the individual?

-This is more than money can quantify, because wound care economics are so much more than what it costs to dress a wound.
+This is more than money can quantify, because wound care economics are so much more than what it costs to put a dressing on top.

 Non-healing wounds cost the person with the wound a loss of independence, reduced social and employment freedoms, depression, extra medical visits, hospitalisations, medications, infections, pain, odour and long-term dressing costs, just to name a few.
-However, at Good Wound Care, we consider the additional damaging cost of having a wound is what happens next.
-When your wound does not heal, the older the wound tissue becomes, the more resistant it is to healing.
+However, at Good Wound Care, we consider the additional damaging cost of having a chronic wound is lesser known.
+When your wound fails to heal, wound tissue becomes more resistant to healing.

-So even if your wound looks the same as it did 3, 6, or 12 months ago, the wound tissue is more inflamed, scared and stuck.
-Sadly, these older wounds have higher chances of not healing.
+So even if your wound looks the same as it did 3, 6, or 12 months ago, the tissue is more inflamed, scarred and less likely to progress.
 If you have swelling that has been present for longer than 3 months, your lymphatic vessels are struggling to remove the fluid, also making healing more difficult.
-Around 50% of the ageing population have chronic oedema and in Australia, up to 74% of people with chronic oedema, also have a wound so it’s important to seek help before it becomes too hard to heal.
+It is estimated up to 50% of the ageing population have chronic oedema and in Australia, up to 74% of people with chronic oedema, also have a wound so it’s important to seek help before these factors make healing difficult.

 Many people do not manage to see a dedicated wound clinician until their wound is many months or years old and many treatments and dressings have been tried and exhausted.
 By this stage, the wound has cost a great deal and patients are desperate to find ways to stop the wound from taking over their life.